Temporary Shelter

 Example Example The AU receives seven nights of TS in the amount of $595.
 The AU returns on the eighth day to request further benefits.
 The AU provides a receipt showing that they stayed in a shelter for seven nights at a cost of $140.
 The AU has met the requirement of staying in a commercial establishment and there is no restricted payment requirement.

-Example Example The applicant/recipient applies for HA and is determined eligible.
+Example Example The client applies for HA and is determined eligible.
 The EW issues payments for 19 days rather than 16 days.
 The EW must declare the three days to be an administrative overpayment and take appropriate action.

 Related Topics